 I love making pesto in the summer when there is basil growing everywhere.
-My go to recipe for Classic Pesto is very straight forward.
+My go-to recipe for Classic Pesto is very straightforward.
 I use just basil, some pine nuts, Parmesan and garlic in the right amounts for a fresh summer sauce.
 In these cooler months I mix up the greens and use only a little basil for flavor.
 It isn’t growing in the garden right now and can get a little pricey.

 I mix the basil with some flat-leaf parsley and baby spinach.
 Both have lovely, simple flavors but add an herby green punch that’s just right for pasta.
 Frozen peas, available and tasty all year, add some sweetness to the sauce since I don’t have all the lovely basil going on.
 Raw almonds give the sauce that great texture in place of the pine nuts and lemon juice adds brightness.

 I really like this food processor.
 If you don’t already have one, I’d suggest this honey.
-It’s the perfect size for my NY apartment, while still being big enough to blend my pestos, my pie crusts and hold a decent batch hummus.
+It’s the perfect size for my NY apartment, while still being big enough to blend my pestos, my pie crusts and hold a decent batch of hummus.

 The ricotta cream is a home run for this dish.
-Oh my it’s delicious!
+Oh my, it’s delicious!
 If you save a little to the side it’s so perfect on toasted French bread the next day.
-Just two flavors, lemon zest and pepper, make this dollop or cream genius.
+Just two flavors, lemon zest and pepper, make this dollop of cream genius.
 Spoon a bit on top of each serving of pesto pasta and with every twirl of your fork the creaminess mixes in.